Generations of Henckels…

 Anthony Jacob Henckel was born in Merenberg, Germany in 1668.
 He studied at Giessen University in Germany and was ordained into the Lutheran Church on February 28, 1692.
-The Reverend Henckel came to America with his wife and seven of their children and arrived in Philadelphia in 1717.
-He was hired as the Pastor, of what was known then as the “Swamp Church” prior to leaving Germany by The Frankfort Land Company.
-After helping, what is now, New Hanover Lutheran Church build a new church and school, Pastor Henckel help form and organized several Lutheran churches in the Pennsylvania area including: Christ Lutheran Church in Tulpehocken, Goshenhoppen Lutheran, and St. Augustus Lutheran, then known as the the Trappe Lutheran Church.
-In 1721, Reverend Henckel helped to form and established St. Michael’s Lutheran Church in Germantown, Pennsylvania.
-St. Michael’s Lutheran is where Reverend Henckel and his wife, Maria Elizabeth Dentzer Henckel, are buried.
+The Reverend Henckel came to America with his wife and seven of their children and arrived in Philadelphia in September 1717.
+He was hired as the Pastor, of what was known then as the “Swamp Church” prior to leaving Germany, by The Frankfort Land Company.
+After helping, what is now, New Hanover Lutheran Church build a new church and school, Pastor Henckel helped to form and organized several Lutheran churches in Pennsylvania including: Christ Lutheran Church in Tulpehocken, Goshenhoppen Lutheran, and St. Augustus Lutheran, then known as the the Trappe Lutheran Church.
+In 1721.
+Reverend Henckel helped to form and established St. Michael’s Lutheran Church in Germantown, Pennsylvania.
+St. Michael’s Lutheran Cemetery is where Reverend Henckel and his wife, Maria Elizabeth Dentzer Henckel, are buried.

 The descendants of Reverend Anthony Jacob Henckel are divided into branches designated for each of his seven adult children who migrated to Pennsylvania in 1717.
 These descendants who are now scattered across the United States continue to research, celebrate, and share their rich heritage through the work of Reverend Anthony Jacob Henckel Family National Association, Inc.